The Medicines Patent Pool’s statement at the 73rd session of the World Health Assembly

 On March 31st, MPP announced the expansion of its mandate to include any health technology that could contribute to the global response to the COVID-19 pandemic and where licensing could facilitate innovation and access.
 MPP’s expertise in negotiating licences from a public health perspective, managing those licences to support timely and equitable access, experience in working with various stakeholders including governments, originator and generic companies, as well as communities to support in-country uptake, could contribute significantly to the COVID-19 response.

 We understand that overcoming the pandemic will require significant collaboration across many stakeholders, in ways that we have probably never seen before.
-We welcome the Resolution’s call to work collaboratively through “existing mechanisms for voluntary pooling and licensing of patents”.
+We welcome the Resolution WHA73.1 that call’s to work collaboratively through “existing mechanisms for voluntary pooling and licensing of patents”.
 As the only existing patent pooling mechanism in the public health field, we stand ready to play that role.
 We look forward to working with the World Health Organization (WHO), Member States and other key stakeholders to make that possible.